Clinical Trial Intelligence

 Q. What makes you different?
 Why not just use AI?

 Our geometrical learning technology transforms data into multiple geometries, while preserving and compressing relationships between the data.
-We then apply machine learning models to create unbiased estimates of prediction accuracy, and then find biomarkers if needed.
+We then apply machine learning models to create unbiased estimates of prediction accuracy, and then find biomarkers when valuable.

 This allows us to find "gold standard" of responders in time to event analysis, and predict these with over 80% out of sample accuracy - this is not possible with other techniques!